 Be willing to make house calls.
 People can drop their computer off at Geek Squad, which has national brand recognition.
 However, ever since the Best Buy acquisition, Geek Squad is not the bastion of customer service it once was (in fact, founder Robert Stephens even said that his company would be terrible if it had more than 100 employees).
 Therefore, you need to out-service them.
 Be super professional and go the extra mile.

 (sub-tip) – if, when you show up, anything looks sketchy (customer greets you without pants, any sort of meat is hanging up outside, you hear Weird Al Yankovic’s “Like a Surgeon” just barely masking screams from the basement), LEAVE.

 Learn how to remove a virus.
 Being able manually remove a virus will increase your business tenfold.
 Some shops charge $200 and keeps a customer’s computer for 3-4 days to remove a virus that I could get rid of in 15 minutes.
 You know those fake “You need to buy this anti-virus” messages computers get?
 They’re everywhere.
-Learn how to remove one (ask me on Twitter if you really want to know) WITHOUT screwing up the customer’s computer and you’ll be on the gravy train.
+Learn how to remove one (I learned a lot of what I know at Bleeping Computer) WITHOUT screwing up the customer’s computer and you’ll be on the gravy train.
 I do this for free and people are so thankful it’s not even funny.

 Get a contract.
 You’re not only toying with someone’s expensive computer, but you’re also toying with the machine that holds their data.
 This could be single copies of their beloved dead relatives (because they’re dumb and don’t back up) or business data worth literally millions.
 You DO NOT want to be liable when you’re working on a CPA’s computer and you fry the motherboard because you forgot your anti-static wristband.
 Get a contract with an watertight indemnification clause.
 This means get a lawyer.
 Sorry, but that’s how it is.